viaacode/borndigital-poller/README.md

 ## Usage

 #### Examples
-The flow can be started via messages on the Borndigital Poller queue
+The flow can be started via messages on the `borndigital_poller_token queue`

 ### Troubleshooting

-If, for some reason, a message does not get asked (and, thus, the poller-flow halts):
+If, for some reason, a message does not get acked (and, thus, the poller-flow halts):

 - undeploy application (remove anchor file)
 - delete message (or purge queue)